Advancing Safe Mechanical Ventilation Using Offline RL With Hybrid Actions and Clinically Aligned Rewards: Discrete-Action Optimizations (C2)

 \subsection{Restrict Action Space}

-The action space is restricted to only the distinct action combinations present in the dataset, as shown in \cref{fig:action_space_reduction}.
-This reduction results in $|\mathcal{A}_r| = 1870$ actions, just $6.9\%$ of $|\mathcal{A}|$.
-Beyond efficiency, this constraint eliminates unsafe action combinations, as they do not appear in the dataset because clinicians avoid them in practice.
+The action space is restricted to only the clinician‑observed actions present in the dataset.
+Beyond efficiency, this constraint eliminates unsafe actions, as they do not appear in the dataset because clinicians avoid them in practice.
 For example, setting both $V_T$ and $FiO_2$ too low could cause severe hypoxia, leading to organ damage or worse.

-RL algorithms cannot estimate the effect (Q-values) of actions absent from the dataset, and may overestimate and still select them at inference time despite offline‑RL regularizations.
+RL algorithms cannot estimate the effect (Q-values) of actions absent from the dataset, and may overestimate and still select them at inference despite offline‑RL regularizations.
 By removing these unseen actions from the policy’s action space, we completely avoid the risk of choosing them.
+This reduces the action space to $53.6\%$ of $|\mathcal{A}_{disc}|$.

+Based on clinical insights, we found further potential to optimize the action space.
+In volume-controlled ventilation (VCV) the control variable is $V_T$ and $\Delta P$ is masked.
+In pressure-controlled ventilation (PCV) the control variable is $\Delta P$ and $V_T$ is masked.
+We implemented this by assigning a dedicated (null) bin for the masked setting.
+This reduces the action space to just $6.9\%$ of $|\mathcal{A}_{disc}|$.
+However, this was not used in our experiments to maintain comparability with hybrid action algorithms.